openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 The pass is a part of `HardwareMode` pipeline.

 It swaps `Transpose` operation with per-tensor `FakeQuantize` operation when possible.
 This transormation reduces the number of `MemPermute` operations in resulting graph.
-### `-transpose-reorder-concat-pass`: Inserts Reorder operation between Transpose and Concat
-The pass is a part of `HardwareMode` pipeline.

-It inserts `Reorder` operation between `Transpose` and `Concat` operation when possible.
-This transormation reduces the number of `MemPermute` operations in resulting graph.
 ### `-transpose-to-permute-cast`: Converts Transpose operation to PermuteCast with Reorder
 It is possible to replace a `Transpose` operation with a combination of `PermuteCast` and `Reorder`.